 Absolutely.
-Half-day and full-day workshops are available for 13 – 17-year-olds (10 – 12-year-olds can attend provided a parent/carer is in attendance for the entire workshop).
+Half-day and full-day workshops are available for 12 – 17-year-olds.
 Keep an eye on the Holiday Happenings publication issued to students in the ACT/QBN region prior to each school holiday, express your interest via our Contact page and FOLLOW our blog to stay in the loop.
-You can LIKE and FOLLOW us on Facebook and Instagram too… just how many programs are scheduled and the cost is dependant on you – please complete our Survey to help us develop the best bootcamps to meet your needs.
+You can LIKE and FOLLOW us on Facebook and Instagram too… just how many programs are scheduled and the cost is dependant on you – please complete our Survey to help us develop the best programs to meet your needs.

 13. Is the Drone Bootcamp instructor qualified to teach?

 Our Chief Drone Nerd is Mark Will – an aviation enthusiast and adopter of all things gadgety.
-Mark’s a graphic designer, photographer and teacher with a Graduate Diploma in Education (Art, Design and Technology) with over 13 years experience teaching in ACT colleges.
-Mark is a fully qualified UAV pilot holding the current CASA sub-7kg Remote Pilot Licence (RePL) and Remote Operator Certificate (ReOC).
-Furthermore, Mark possesses the ACT Working with Vulnerable People (WwVP) and ACT Teacher Quality Institute (TQI) accreditation and is currently studying a Masters in Communication with Charles Sturt University.
+Mark’s a graphic designer, photographer, and teacher with a Graduate Diploma in Education (Art, Design and Technology) with over 13 years experience teaching in ACT colleges.
+Mark is a qualified RPA pilot holding the current CASA sub-7kg Remote Pilot Licence (RePL).
+Furthermore, Mark possesses the ACT Working with Vulnerable People (WwVP) and ACT Teacher Quality Institute (TQI) accreditation.

 Mark’s been an aviation enthusiast since childhood with a passion for Australian military aviation and its history.
 Decade-long service with the Australian Army provided many and varied flying experiences as a result of photographic duties – a passion that still exists today.